hashicorp/terraform-provider-aws/docs/bugs-and-enhancements.md

 ## Making small changes to existing resources

-Most contributions to the provider will take the form of small additions or bugfixes on existing resources/datasources.
+Most contributions to the provider will take the form of small additions or bug-fixes on existing resources/datasources.
 In this case the existing resource will give you the best guidance on how the change should be structured, but we require the following to allow the change to be merged:

 - __Acceptance test coverage of new behavior__: Existing resources each have a set of [acceptance tests](running-and-writing-acceptance-tests.md) covering their functionality.